|

 owners to develop rental housing that is affordable to the lowest

 income rural residents.
 Generate state or local funds.
-In addition to federal funds, many states and localities fund housing and community development from local revenue sources such as property taxes or general city or state tax revenue.
+In addition to federal funds, many states and localities fund housing and community development from local revenue sources such as property taxes or general city or state tax revenue -- all of which have been affected by the economic downturn.
 Some communities earmark money from real estate transfer taxes to finance housing trust funds that, in turn, finance the construction or rehabilitation of homes.
 Some float general obligation bonds or use future tax revenues (tax-increment financing) to fund new housing efforts.
-Others levy impact fees on new developments as a way of funding some of the required infrastructure for new developments.
+Others levy impact fees on new developments as a way of funding some of the required infrastructure for new developments, including linkage fees on new commercial development.
 Click here to leave this section and learn more about generating additional capital for affordable homes.
 Mobilize non-traditional partners.
 Faced with shrinking budgets, some communities are leveraging support for affordable homes in other ways.
-For example, in strong markets where affordable housing is lacking, employers face the problem of attracting and retaining workers.
-Communities can engage employers by helping them implement employee benefit programs that provide homeownership counseling and financial assistance for downpayments or rent.
-Many communities work with foundations or other nonprofits able to commit resources for specific housing projects and programs in the community. |
+For |

-| Strategies to deal with these problems will differ from place to place, but much can be done to address these problems.
+Strategies to deal with these problems will differ from place to place, but much can be done to address these problems.
 Resources available nationwide, such as Low Income Housing Tax Credits and financing programs of the Federal Home Bank system, as well as state allocations of funding through the Community Development Block Grant and HOME programs, can be used to create more affordable homes in rural areas.
 The Rural Housing Service (RHS), an agency in the U.S. Department of Agriculture, operates the Section 515 program which provides low-cost mortgages for property owners to develop rental housing for the lowest income rural Americans.
 The agency also administers the Section 502 loan program to help low-income families purchase, build, repair, or renovate homes.
 Funds also may be used to refinance debts when necessary to help families avoid losing a home. | ![]() Country Lane, Lakeville MN -- photo courtesy of LHB Inc. |

 Nonprofit organizations have been the sponsors, developers and operators of housing – particularly for low- and moderate-income people – for many years.
 Some nonprofit community development groups focus on the overall improvement of targeted neighborhoods.
 Others have as their mission serving vulnerable populations such as the homeless or physically and mentally disabled.
 Still others are sophisticated housing developers who specialize in putting together multiple funding sources to expand the supply of affordable homes.
 Housing often is utilized by nonprofits as a platform to provide supportive services such as job training, health care, child care, or transportation.
 Generally, most nonprofits are committed to making the housing they provide permanently affordable.
 This means they will be unlikely to opt out of affordable housing programs when market prices rise.